 Don’t let the location of Armando al Pantheon worry you.
 Although it’s located mere steps from the Pantheon, the Gargioli family has been serving up some of the city's best dishes since 1961.
 This is the place for Roman classics: rigatoni con la pajata, rigatoni all’amatriciana are absolutely great.
 Alongside the classics, there are creative options too.
 We suggest trying the bottoncino di pane con coratella d’abbacchio - heart, livers and lungs of lamb sandwiched between warm bread.
 It was incredible!
 Their selections of Cesanese wine are fantastic; if you’re there at the right time, they’ll pour you a sample of the bottle made specifically for them - an excellent compliment to the meal.
 Finish off with their tiramisu - unlike any other we tried.
 What could be better?

-Located in Trastevere, this places gets mixed reviews online.
-While Ercoli 1928 seems to receive complaints for being expensive, it’s the same price point as Roscioli, which is located in Centro Storico.
-While we enjoyed the food at both places equally, Ercoli 1928 isn’t overrun with the massive crowds that you get in Centro Storico.
+Ercoli 1928 receives mixed reviews online, most stemming from comments that the restaurant is expensive.
+We aren't sure why, as we found it to be the same price point as Roscioli in Centro Storico.
+While we enjoyed the food at both places equally, Ercoli 1928 isn’t overrun with the massive crowds that you get in Centro Storico (we dined at the Trastevere location).
 This made our dining experience more pleasant (and spacious!).
-The deli counter is massive with an incredible selection of meats and cheeses.
-If you’re undecided on what to choose, they have a mixed plate that you won’t be disappointed by.
-The pasta here is wonderful, with some great pork choices like ragu di suino nero (Black pig).
-And, as a recurring theme you’ll see in Roman desserts, the Tiramisu here is wonderful.
+The deli counter is massive, with an incredible selection of meats and cheeses.
+If you’re undecided on what to choose, they have a board with mixed cold cuts that you won’t be disappointed by.
+The pasta dishes offer great pork choices like ragu di suino nero (Black pig).
+And, as a recurring theme you’ll find in Roman desserts, the Tiramisu here is delicious.

 L’Elementare is a local Roman favorite.
 They use high quality ingredients that make a huge difference in the quality of their pizza!

 We preferred going here over some other well-known places in Trastevere for this reason.
 We also enjoyed the less chaotic atmosphere and great service.
 While they have multiple locations, it's quite the popular spot, so make reservations at your preferred location ahead of time online!
-Opt for the Marinara Doppia - it was delicious!!
+Opt for the Marinara Doppia - the sweetness of the yellow tomatoes paired with anchovies are a delicious combo!!
 And save room for Tiramisu - this ended up being one of our favorites on the trip.

-This gelato is worth making a trip to Testaccio for.
-It’s only been open since February 2025, you will probably see owner Leonardo hard at his craft making exquisite gelati.
-It won’t take long for others to find him, as he hits all the marks - incredible flavors using top-notch ingredients, classic choices, vegan options, and special blends that are unique and you won’t find elsewhere (like mascarpone with chocolate cream and cocoa crumble!).
+Head to Testaccio for some gelato at Futura Gelateria.
+You will probably see owner Leonardo hard at his craft making exquisite gelato.
+He uses incredible flavors using top-notch ingredients.
+The flavor options are endless - classics, vegan and dairy-free options, and special blends that are unique and you won’t find elsewhere (like mascarpone with chocolate cream and cocoa crumble!).
+This is one of our favorite gelato shops in all of Italy.